rls-moe/secl/README.md

 SECL is considered in Version 0.9

-Most features are now part of the authorative implementation in this repository.
+Most features are now part of the reference implementation in this repository.
+The two functions `merge` and `loadd` are not implemented yet but for single-file configurations they are not necessary.

-Missing features:

-  * Hex, Octal and Binary Notation (`0x1F`, `0o777`, `0b110101`)
-  * Functions (Some functions are not yet implemented)

 ## Introduction